 When I traveled to Cambodia in the summer of 2016, I received an alert that there was a political assassination in Phnom Penh, the capital of the country.
 It advised travelers to be cautious of protests in the city and provided local contact numbers to the US embassy.

-Adverse weather conditions were also included in the alerts when visiting the southern tip of the country.
-It gave me good peace of mind knowing that I was in the loop of potential risks.
+The alerts also include adverse weather conditions.
+This was useful when visiting the southern tip of the country.
+It gave me peace of mind knowing that I was in the loop of potential risks.

 The STEP program can also be used to monitor activity in other countries, for example where family members are located.
-All you have to do is register your email and the country, and you’ll receive alerts and warnings.
+All you have to do is register your email and the country to receive alerts and warnings.

 Have you used STEP during your travels?
-If so, please share your experience.
-And if you have any questions or comments, please leave them below.
+If so, please share your experience in the comment section below.